Cmd190/shop-backend/README.md

 # Welcome to my chocolate webshop!

 This is the backend project.
-The backend can be found [here](https://github.com/Cmd190/shop-backend).
+The fronted can be found [here](https://github.com/Cmd190/shop-frontend).
 Please note that this is an experimental project which I use to practice my coding skills.
 It's not perfect and it't not meant to be.

 Technologies: C#, NET 9, ASP .Net Core Web API, Entity Framework Core, MySQL DB